-Transactions v0.8.1
+Transactions v0.19.0

 Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

-The Transactions API allows bank customers to view the transactions history associated with a banking account.
+The Transactions API allows bank customers to list the transactions history associated with a banking account.
 The client may filter the transaction history by date, amount, transaction type, and other criteria.
 The transaction response is paginated since there may be many thousands of transactions for an account.

 Some transactions, such as ACH transfers or debit card payments, include information about the merchant, such as the merchant name, the merchant's website URL, and logo URL if available.

-Transactions also have a memo
+Transactions may also have a memo descriptive field and a category.

 Note: The financial institution may limit transaction history to the last 12 months of data.